quarkiverse/quarkus-amazon-services/README.md

   </dependencyManagement>
 ```

-Alternatively, you can switch to using a specific version of the Quarkus Amazon Services BOM.
+Due to differing release schedules, the Quarkus Platform may not include the latest Quarkus Amazon release.
+If you need specific features from the latest release, you can switch to a specific version of the Quarkus Amazon Services BOM.

 ```xml
   <properties>